HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

 4. User can also add a preview image of the content file.
 In **Edit Mode**, user can select **Show hidden content** and **Upload using file browser** or **HCL DAM** the preview image file.

-5. If done, select **Save** to save your settings and create your new content template, or **Save and Close**, which will create your new content template with the saved settings and will redirect you to the new content template's location in the Content Composer Dashboard.
+5. When done, select **Save** to save your settings and create your new content.
+You can also select **Save and Close** to create your new content with the saved settings and keywords.
+The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

 ## Editing Content item